binraider/UmbracoCustomVBP/README.md

     <add key="vbp:404document" value="404.html" />

 Lastly there is a logging setting:

     <add key="vbp:debuglogging" value="false" />
-This is only for when its just you using the website on your dev workstation - its not thread safe, so if you accidently leave it on, when deployed to production you are asking for trouble.
+This is ONLY for when its just you using the website on your dev workstation - its not thread safe, so if you accidently leave it on, when deployed to production you are asking for trouble.

 #### OTHER Settings